 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity should contact library staff as soon as possible.
 Advance requests 48 hours or more before the event are encouraged, but not required.
 All programs are subject to change.
 See a schedule of upcoming events on the HSPLS Events Calendar.

-ALERT | In holiday observance of Labor Day, all public libraries will be closed August 30 to September 1, 2025.
+ALERT | In holiday observance of Presidents' Day, all public libraries will be closed from Saturday to Monday, February 14 to 16, 2026.